hmans/allowance/README.md

 ### Defining permissions

-Use `Allowance.define` to create a new permissions object, then use its `allow!` method to add permissions:
+Use `Allowance.define` to create a new permissions object, then use its `allow!` or `can!` methods to add permissions:

 ``` ruby
 p = Allowance.define
 p.allow! :sing
 ```

-Instead of using `allow!`, you can just name the permission directly:
+Instead of using `allow!` or `can!`, you can just name the permission directly:

 ``` ruby
 p.sing!